-For two decades, the VIM national office assisted local communities and built a national network of free health care clinics to care for the uninsured and medically underserved.
-This network is known as the VIM Alliance.
-VIM has withstood many changes in the health care landscape.
-Recognizing that free clinics continue to hold a distinctive place in the health care safety net, in 2018 the national office made a strategic decision to expand the VIM Alliance to include established free clinics that are aligned with the VIM Model.
-Established clinics that join the VIM Alliance are referred to as expansion sites.
+For two decades, the VIM America has assisted local communities and built a national network of free health care clinics to care for the uninsured and medically underserved.
+This network is known as the Volunteers in Medicine America network.
+VIM America has withstood many changes in the health care landscape.
+Recognizing that free clinics continue to hold a distinctive place in the health care safety net, in 2018 the national office made a strategic decision to expand the Volunteers in Medicine America network to include established free clinics that are aligned with the VIM Model.
+Established clinics that join the network are referred to as expansion sites.

-Expert VIM national office staff provide individualized assistance to developing free clinics and established sites that wish to join the VIM Alliance.
+Expert Volunteers in Medicine America staff provide individualized assistance to developing free clinics and established sites that wish to join the network.
 For both groups, the emphasis is on upholding the VIM Model.
 Developing sites receive guidance through each phase of the clinic development process, from the initial feasibility study through the opening of the clinic.
-Expansion sites that are aligned with the VIM Model receive assistance and educational resources to assist them in attaining VIM Alliance membership status.
+Expansion sites that are aligned with the VIM Model receive assistance and educational resources to assist them in joining the Volunteers in Medicine America network.

-To learn more about Volunteers in Medicine, see the Volunteers in Medicine Fact Sheet.
+To learn more about Volunteers in Medicine America, see the Volunteers in Medicine Fact Sheet.